llyx97/TempCompass/README.md

 - **Caption Generation**
 `python eval_captioning.py --video_llm video-llava`

+**Tip**: You can set `--disable_llm` when running the scripts, which will disable chatgpt-based evaluation (i.e., entirely rely on rule-based evaluation).
+This is useful when you do not want to use ChatGPT API and your MLLM is good at following the instruction to generate answers of specific format.

 The results of each data point will be saved to `auto_eval_results/video-llava/<task_type>.json` and the overall results on each temporal aspect will be printed out as follows:
 ```